arvinsroom/msmw-docs/docs/deploying-online/setting-up-aws.md

 ## Connecting your domain name with Route 53

 Now that the EC2 instance has an IP address associated with it so that it can be accessed, we can associate the domain name with the instance so that it is easier and safer to navigate to (vs. just an IP address).
 To do this, we will give Amazon permission to manage the domain name and connect it to our Amazon EC2 storage.
 This is not the only way to go about this, but it does save additional steps which is why we will focus on this one method.

+However, it is worth noting that use of Amazon's Route 53 will incur some minor costs on the researcher (in the cents-to-dollars) as it is not included in Amazon's Free Tier of services.

 ### Modify DNS records in your registrar settings